-An SBC that has been certified by SBA under the Historically Underutilized Business Zones (HUBZone) Program (13 C.F.R. § 126) as a HUBZone small business concern listed in the Dynamic Small Business Search (DSBS).
+An SBC that has been certified by SBA under the Historically Underutilized Business Zones (HUBZone) Program (13 C.F.R. § 126) as a HUBZone firm listed in the Dynamic Small Business Search (DSBS).

 Malign Foreign Talent Recruitment Program

 As defined in 42 U.S.C § 19237, the term "malign foreign talent recruitment program" means-